 Why is the Leaning Tower of Pisa famous?

-This tower is famous because it's leaning.
-The tower stands at an angle of 5.5 degrees (about 15 feet).
+This white marble freestanding bell tower in the City of Pisa is famous because it is leaning.
+It stands at an angle of 5.5 degrees (about 15 feet).
 When it was built between the 12th and 14th centuries, it was a feat of medieval architecture and was likely one of the tallest bell towers in all of Europe.
-Today it is one of the most recognizable manmade structures in the world.
-And, it's a favorite spot for tourists to strike a pose while pretending to hold up the tower.

-What else is Pisa known for?
+What is Pisa known for?

-Pisa is home to Piazza dei Miracoli, which contains the Pisa Cathedral and the Pisa Baptistry, and the leaning bell tower.
-This is recognized as one of the greatest architectural complexes in the world.
-Pisa is also is the birthplace of the famous early physicist and astronomer Galileo Galilei.
+Pisa is home to Piazza dei Miracoli, which includes the Pisa Cathedral, the Pisa Baptistry, and the leaning bell tower.
+Together, these buildings make up one of the greatest architectural complexes in the world.

 How did Pisa get its name?

-No, pizza was not invented in Pisa.
-That honor belongs to Napoli, Italy.
-In fact, Pisa isn't even an Italian word.
-The town of Pisa got its name from a Greek word, which means “marshy land.”
+In fact, Pisa isn’t even an Italian word.
+The town of Pisa got its name from a Greek word that means “marshy land.”

 Who designed the Leaning Tower of Pisa?

 For years, the architect of the Leaning Tower of Pisa remained a mystery.
-An etching in found one of the tower's stones, however, has identified Bonnano Pisano as the creator of this selfie spot.
-Pisano also constructed the San Ranieri Gate, which depicts the main episodes of the Life of Christ and which can be found at the right transept of the Pisa Cathedral.
+An etching found on one of the tower’s stones, however, has identified Bonnano Pisano as the creator of this selfie spot.

 Will the Leaning Tower of Pisa eventually fall over?